-While the short answer is that nearly any diamond can be used as a side stone, in reality, it all depends on styles that appeal to you most.
-Going with the classics is considered the safest bet.
+The short answer is that nearly any diamond can be used as a side stone, it all depends on styles that appeal to you most.
+Going with the classics is considered the safest bet and more of a conventional approach, but the options are limitless.
 Classic combinations in side stone diamonds are all about the method of cutting, for example, An Asscher Cut as the center stone, which is a step cut is popularly matched with Step Cut Trapezoid Diamonds.

 A Three Stone Engagement Ring which has a Brilliant Round Cut Diamond at its center is often combined with smaller round cuts, or other Brilliant Cut shapes such as pears, and oval-shaped diamonds, among others.
 Modern options don’t adhere to such rules, they are more trend-based, and are marketed in cycles between one another.
 That is not to say that there aren’t stunning options that come with the modern approach, but just a good thing to know in advance.

-A great example of an ongoing trend is combining a Three Stone Engagement Ring with a Brilliant Round Cut Diamond as the center stone, with two matching baguettes situated horizontally and its opposing sides.
+A great example of an ongoing trend is combining a Three Stone Engagement Ring with a Brilliant Round Cut Diamond as the center stone, with two matching baguette side stones situated horizontally and its opposing sides.

 Popular Diamond Shapes for Side Stone Use:

 Below are some highly popular side stone diamond shapes that are always worth considering.

 Trapezoid Cut Side Stone Diamonds